codefellows/seattle-code-301n24/facilitator/README.md

 ### Lab Code

 The feature tasks for each day's lab assignments are in the `labs/` directory of this repository.
-Each day is its own repository, so you will need to add any starter code or other lab contents to the course repo (see below), and then publish them each day of class.
+Some days may include starter code, or instructions to begin by cloning from a template repo.

 [-top-](#top)